jbactad/docker-introduction/slides.md

 Note:

-- Docker can be used in production or development.
+- Docker can be used in production, development or to run an application without installing it to your desktop machine.
 - Can be used to share some example that can run exactly the same on any OS.

 ---